DuBrowski/avi-scheduler/README.md

 ![alt text](https://github.com/DuBrowski/avi-scheduler/blob/main/src/img/aviSchedHead.PNG?raw=true)

 The patient name, appointment time, and appointment description are received from the file and placed in the columns as shown.
 The resulting table can be pasted into a Google Docs table while maintaining table cell partitioning.
-The cells for which the value defaults to "_" represent variable values for the Google Doc and serve just just to populate a column.
+Some columns exist only as a placeholder for a value to be given later (dr, rm).

 ## Author